Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 • With a successful waiver, the total process can be completed in approximately 1–2 months; without one, expect 6–8 months

-If you need a waiver, let us assess your grounds before filing — a poorly supported waiver application at the Family Court weakens your position if you later need to approach the High Court.
+If you need a waiver, let us assess your grounds before filing — a poorly supported application at the Family Court weakens your position if you later need to approach the High Court.
+Read more about the cooling-off period and waiver criteria.

 Stage 5: Second Motion and Final Decree of Divorce